Do you know why fear of mass retirement grips officers as the new chief of armed forces resumes?

 “All of the positions are for the North, so why should the COAS office be any different?
 This single act is causing us to fall behind, denying capable people the opportunity to serve.”

 “There is nothing new or surprising in President Buhari’s choice to replace the late Attahiru with another Northern General,” said Ken Iwelumo, a Wall Street veteran and public commentator in the United States.
 With the economy in decline and a serious national security challenge, the administration is in a siege mentality.
 A leopard’s spots never change.
-With all of these factors combining, as well as persistent rumors of a coup, President Buhari has no choice but to delude himself into believing that the army would be kept in check by a General from his own ethnic group.
+With all of these factors combined, as well as persistent rumors of a coup, President Buhari has no choice but to delude himself into believing that the army would be kept in check by a General from his own ethnic group.
 The coup in Mali on Tuesday night has only exacerbated the situation.
 You resort to self-preservation when you have nothing to offer your country.”

 Dennis Amachree, former head of the Department of State Services (DSS), stated, “Appointment of service chiefs remains the president’s prerogative.”
 However, this is yet another missed opportunity for the President to hear the yearnings of a section of the country that felt disenfranchised.”